 As long as your dog isn’t doing it excessively, there’s nothing to be worried about.
 If your dog is doing it too many times, check its body temperature, just in case.

 These were some of the most important reasons behind your dog stretching.
 As I mentioned at the beginning, there’s nothing serious about it.

 But sometimes, stretching can indicate an early stage of pancreatitis among dogs.
 In such a case, a dog will constantly stretch the abdomen part.

 But by knowing the reasons behind pancreatitis in dogs, you can rule it out quickly.
 It never hurts to be sure.

 What does it mean when a dog pushes up against you?

 Pushing up against you often signifies a fear or dominance gesture.
 It’s pretty standard in dogs.
 Like this, you’ll also notice the opposite too.
-If your dog is going backwards, it means a vulnerable/safe gesture.
+If your dog is going backward, it means a vulnerable/safe gesture.

 Why does my dog stretch her paws on me?

 Stretching paws on a human indicate a gesture of love.
 It’s seen among both cats and dogs and is quite common.
-It just means that your dog is trying to love you and show you some affection.
+It just means your dog is trying to love you and show you affection.